 Skip to main content

-Cloud development applications can be understood as applications running in a cloud development environment.
-For example, a service that includes capabilities such as frontend, backend, database, and others can be deployed with one click directly into the cloud development environment, utilizing various underlying Serverless resources to enjoy the benefits of elasticity and maintenance-free operations.
+Cloud development applications refer to applications running in a cloud development environment.
+For example, a service encompassing capabilities such as frontend, backend, and databases can be deployed directly in the cloud development environment with one-click deployment.
+It utilizes various Serverless resources underlying cloud development, benefiting from the advantages of elasticity and Ops-free operations.

-A cloud development application can be broken down into three parts, including code, declarative configuration, and environment variable information.
+A cloud development application can be broken down into three components, including code, declarative configuration, and environment variables.

-Next, we will demonstrate how to develop a real-time dashboard cloud development application.
-The backend capabilities are built on cloud development, utilizing the customer service messaging feature of Mini Programs to send messages, which can be displayed in real-time on the WEB dashboard page.
+Below we will demonstrate how to develop a real-time dashboard cloud development application.
+The backend capabilities are built on Cloud Development, leveraging the Mini Program's customer service messaging feature to send messages that are displayed in real time on the WEB dashboard page.

-This application supports one-click deployment into the user's cloud development environment, eliminating concerns about server management and operations, and can be used out-of-the-box for various interactive scenarios such as on-site engagements.
+This application enables one-click deployment to the user's cloud development environment, eliminating the need to manage servers or Ops.
+It can be used out-of-the-box for various scenarios such as live interactions.

 Project Demo URL: